 The assault on Berrsheba, a legendary battle in the First World War, was immortalised by Ron Marshall in his painting The Charge.
-The painting will be on display at Morpeth Gallery until April 23, to commemorate the 100th anniversary of the battle.
+The painting was on display at Morpeth Gallery in April, to commemorate the 100th anniversary of the battle.

 The assault on Beersheba began at dawn.
 It was the first time the Australian Light Horse was used as pure cavalry, and it became history’s last great charge.